datacamp-content-public/courses-understanding-error-and-uncertainty/slides/chapter_1_83a1ced488978ee6fb5396bd1f5ebc04.md

 ```

 `@part1`
-- Ranges of values that contain the true value X% of the time {{1}}
+- Ranges of values that contain the true parameter X% of the time {{1}}
     - Example: 95% CI contains the true value 95 of 100 data collections
+- {{2}}
-- Used to determine how accurate predictions are {{2}}
+- Can assess how accurate predictions are {{3}}

 `@script`
-Confidence intervals can help us do just that.
+Confidence intervals, or CI for short, can help us do just that.
 They can assess the accuracy of our predictions by estimating the amount of error in the data.

+Confidence intervals are ranges of values that contain the true parameter a certain percentage of the time.
+When calculating CIs, we specify how much certainty we expect to have.
+For example, if we collect data 100 different times, a 95% confidence interval will contain the true value 95 of those times.

 ---